Treating Dog Aggression: Your Guide to Understanding Treatment

 Behavior Modification

-Behavior modification is different from dog training.
-Although term behavior modification suggests that it is about changing behavior, the real goal is to affect change in physiological responses to certain external triggers.
-In simpler terms this usually means reducing stress or anxiety in situations where our dog doesn’t need to feel threatened.
+Behavior modification is different from dog training but there is a lot of cross-over.
+Although the term behavior modification suggests that it is about changing behavior, the real goal is to affect change in physiological responses to certain external triggers.
+In simpler terms, this usually means reducing stress or anxiety in situations where our dog doesn’t need to feel threatened.

-Therefore you can look at training as teaching your dog to sit stay or getting and keeping your dog’s attention, and behavior modification about your dog learning to be more relaxed around those things that trigger their aggression.
+Therefore you can look at training as teaching your dog to sit stay or get and keep your dog’s attention, and behavior modification about your dog learning to be more relaxed around those things that trigger their aggression.

-Through behavior modification, you can change how an aggressive dog responds to certain situations.
+Accordingly, through behavior modification, you can change how an aggressiveย dog responds to certainย situations.
 Most aggressive or reactive behavior can not change without behavior modification.
-Learn more about what is behaviour modification.
+Learn moreย about what is behavior modification.

 A retraining, or relearning program should offer a systematic – and positive – approach to changing your dog’s behavior that sets your dog up for success.
 And while you might consult a trainer or behaviorist, you are ultimately the one who will carry out the program with your dog so it is important you understand what is involved and you have the support and understanding you need to carry it out effectively.